NVIDIA/clara-dicom-adapter/docs/setup/setup.md

 jobs per day, etc.  It is advised to allocate enough space for the temporary space or perhaps mount `/clara-io` on an network attached storage (NAS) devices.

 > [!Note]
+> To change the default storage location on the host machine , find and modify the `hostPath` property in
+> `~/.clara/charts/dicom-adapter/values.yaml` and restart the DICOM Adapter.

+> [!Note]
 > The default size of the persistent volume claim created for the mount is 50Gi.